lhat-messorem/syntax_db/README.md

 db.concept()
 ```

-Before executing some queries, we need to add the parameters (if neccessary).
+Before executing some queries, we need to add the parameters (if necessary).

 ```Python
 db.parameters['parameter_name'] = value